-Arlington has seven wonderful farmers markets.
-View a map of all the farmers markets.
+Arlington has many wonderful farmers markets.
+View a list of all the farmers markets in our county.

 Become a SNAP Retail Merchant

-Increasingly Farmers Market vendors are accepting Supplemental Nutrition Assistance Program (SNAP) benefits as a payment for products.
+Increasingly, farmers market vendors are accepting Supplemental Nutrition Assistance Program (SNAP) benefits as a payment for products.
 This can be a win-win-win situation as it gives you direct access to new customers, gives SNAP recipients access to healthy food, and encourages consumption of locally grown produce.
-The following link will provide information on how the steps needed before you can accept SNAP: http://www.fns.usda.gov/snap/ebt/fm.htm
+Click here for information on the steps needed before you can accept SNAP.